Proven-Paradox/shaper-system/Handbook.md

 These are circumstances that give the character in question an advantage.

 #### Charged
 You have prepared for a strong attack.
 When you have the Charged Advantage, you may choose to make your next Attack or Spell with Boon +6.
-Doing so removed the Charged property.
-Some Abilities require the Charged Advantage to function or add addtional options to utilize your Charge.
+Alternatively, you may increase the Damage Multiplier of the Attack or Spell by 1.
+Doing so removes the Charged property.
+Some Abilities require the Charged Advantage to function or add additional options to utilize your Charge.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.